As storms moves across Texas, 1 child dies after being swept away in floodwaters

 Jeff Lindner, a meteorologist with the Harris County Flood Control District, said Sunday afternoon that “things are improving slowly.”

 “We have water going down on our river systems,” said Lindner.
-The San Jacinto River crested on Saturday, with its east and west forks and main stem below Lake Houston falling from 1 foot to 3 feet overnight. he said.
+The San Jacinto River crested on Saturday, with its east and west forks and main stem below Lake Houston falling from 1 foot (0.30 meters) to 3 feet (0.91 meters) overnight. he said.

 Lindner said that so far, Sunday’s additional rain did not seem to be causing any new flooding.
 He urged people to still be cautious, noting that many areas are still flooded.